phaseloop/R36S-console-clone---GA36-MB-V1.0-20250730/README.md

 Console runs custom build of EmuElec 4.7 modified for A33 CPU and apparently booting from Android kernel/ramdisk image for A33, so it's not like even public EmuElec build will work (I tried).

 Partition schema is weird because that was the thing back them with ancient uboot.
-I think similar partition schema target was/is used with Bananapi BPI-M2M also running on Allwinner A33.
+I think similar partition schema target was/is used with Bananapi BPI-M2M also running on Allwinner A33.ount -t udf filename.img ~/img_mnt -o loop

 TL;DR - Image and backup whole SD card because there is no current way to reflash it with any image or release that will work.
 Once your original SD card is gone - device is trash.